 “I have written eleven books, but each time I think, ‘uh oh, they’re going to find out now.
 I’ve run a game on everybody, and they’re going to find me out.’ “ – Maya Angelou

-Here are telltale signs you may be experiencing the Imposter Syndrome:
+Here are telltale signs you may be experiencing the Impostor Syndrome:

 Here is how it manifests in high-achievers (according to Clance and Imes)